nrjphwe/QE-programs/README.md

 - Pin 2 5V power
 - Pin 3 i2c SDA (GPIO2)
 - Pin 5 i2c SCL (GPIO3)
-- Pin 6 Ground
+- Pin 6 Ground, Ground used for shutdown (could maybe use 6 GND as well?)
 - Pin 7 GPIO4 used for shutdown
-- Pin 9 Ground used for shutdown (could maybe use 6 GMND as well?)
-- Pin 12 GPIO18 used for speed pulses
+- Pin 8 GPIO14 used for speed pulses